 The previous scheme was consistently the Department of Transport’s service that received the most complaints (Gov.uk -Apply for Blue Badge Alpha Assessment - 2018).

-On top of this technological change major legislation has been introduced which takes effect in August 2019.
+On top of this technological change, major legislation was introduced in August 2019.
 Broadly known as 'Hidden Disabilities' this legislation increased the scope of those able to apply significantly at a time when councils are adjusting to the new service.

 Reflective of this IEG4 knew it needed to deliver a solution that had automation, integration and channel shift at its heart.